autoplot/documentation/javadoc/org/autoplot/scriptconsole/DumpRteExceptionHandler.md

+# org.autoplot.scriptconsole.DumpRteExceptionHandler

-# org.autoplot.scriptconsole.DumpRteExceptionHandlerThis dumps the error report to the current working directory.
+This dumps the error report to the current working directory.
  This was motivated by hudson tests that would fail and a person couldn't see where it was failing.

-DumpRteExceptionHandler( )
+# DumpRteExceptionHandler( )

 ***